-Our Named Executive Officers are subject to a share ownership requirement implemented in 2008 and last revised August 2022.
-According to that policy and while employed at the Company, within five years of becoming a Section 16 Officer under SEC guidelines, these senior officers must retain 20% of each vesting of RSUs until they meet the minimum ownership threshold of qualifying shares having a market value of at least 5x annual base salary for the CEO and 2x annual base salary for the other Named Executive Officers.
+Our Named Executive Officers are subject to a share ownership requirement first implemented in 2008 and recently updated in August 2024.
+According to that policy and while employed at the Company, within five years of becoming a Section 16 Officer, these officers must retain 20% of each vesting of RSUs until they meet the minimum ownership threshold of qualifying shares having a market value of at least 5x annual base salary for the CEO, 3x annual base salary for the CFO and 2x annual base salary for the other Named Executive Officers.
 Once the minimum ownership threshold is achieved, the threshold number of shares must be retained, and the officer remains in compliance despite any decrease in the market value of the Common Shares or any increase in base salary.
-All Named Executive Officers are in compliance with this ownership requirement or have not been with the Company five years and are progressing toward the required amount.
+All Named Executive Officers are either currently in compliance with this ownership requirement, or have not been with the Company five years and are progressing toward the required amount.